 - Use a clear and easy-to-read font, such as Times New Roman or Arial.
 Use bullet points and bold text to highlight important information.

 Write a great CV for your next career move

-Build your perfect CV online with us, edit anytime, and download in PDF, Word, and TXT formats.
+Now that you know how to write a CV that works, it’s time to put it into practice with our CV maker.
+Browse a wide collection of great CV examples, access top-notch CV templates and pre-written content for a wide range of job roles.
+Build your perfect CV online, edit it anytime, and download in a format of your choice: PDF, Word, or TXT formats.
 Ready to get started?
 With our help, you're just minutes away from a new CV.